ropensci/nomisr/cran-comments.md

 ## Release summary

-This is an resubmission of the `nomisr` package, version number 0.4.5.
-It features improved error messages and makes output less verbose when reading CSV files.
-It also removes a vignette that was causing errors due to reliance on old package versions.
+This is an resubmission of the `nomisr` package, version number 0.4.6.
+It corrects a problem with non-graceful failings when the Nomis API is offline.

 ## Test environments
 * local macOS install, R 4.1.2